microsoft/dayhoff/README.md

 Finally, we generated, characterized, and release 16M synthetic sequences as DayhoffRef

 <!-- insert preprint link -->
-Dayhoff is described in this [preprint](preprint); if you use the code from this repository or the results, please cite the preprint
+Dayhoff is described in this [preprint](preprint); if you use the code from this repository or the results, please cite the preprint.

 ## Installation
 **Requirements**: